Psychology

 PSY 360 Seminar: Peer Relationships (4 Credits)

 Covers theory and research on childhood and adolescent peer relationships.
 Topics include socialization processes, friendships and peer networks, and the interplay of biological, psychological and contextual factors that shape social interactions in the peer group.
-Some questions we address are: How do we form friendships?
-What qualities make us liked by our peers?
+Some questions addressed: How do humans form friendships?
+What qualities make people liked by their peers?
 Is there a difference between being ignored by other kids and being rejected by them?
-Have text messaging and social media sites changed the way we communicate with each other?
+Have text messaging and social media sites changed the way humans communicate with each other?
 Prerequisites: PSY 100 and PSY 201 or equivalent.
 A previous course in developmental psychology is recommended but not required.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Spring